jhesyong/simple-excel-parser/README.md

 | Peter  | 25  | Male   | 222-333-4444 | 555-666-7777 |
 | Monica | 31  | Female | 666-666-6666 | 555-555-5555 |

-And you want to map the header titles to database keys, and map genders to `'m'` or `'f'`.
+And you want to map the header titles to database table fields, and map genders to `'m'` or `'f'`.

     $parser = new Jhesyong\Excel\Parser;